Flashforge Creator 5 and 5 Pro Breakdown: Specs, Pricing & How they Compare to Snapmaker U1, Prusa XL & Bambu Lab H2C

 "500% Faster" — What That Actually Means

-Flashforge's headline claim of "multicolor printing up to 500% faster" is eye-catching, but let's be clear about what it's comparing.
-This is not about raw print speed — it's about the total time it takes to complete a multi-color print compared to AMS-style single-nozzle systems.
+Flashforge claim of "multicolor printing up to 500% faster" is eye-catching, but maybe not what you think.
+This means the total time it takes to complete a multi-color print compared to AMS-style single-nozzle systems, so defenitly relevant, but the speed benefit varies depending on model, number of colors and such.

 With a Bambu Lab AMS or Prusa MMU, every single color change involves retracting the current filament, loading the next one, and purging the nozzle.
 That process takes 30–90+ seconds per change.
 On a complex multi-color print with hundreds of color swaps, that adds up to hours of just... waiting for filament to change.
 A tool changer like the Creator 5 swaps the entire toolhead in seconds.
 No retraction, no purging, no waiting.
 On prints with frequent color changes, the time savings are genuinely massive.